gidztech/simple-list-item-range-selector/README.md

     - `clickEvent: boolean` - Click event for list items.
 Defaults to true. **[Optional]**
 - `updateForNewItems (containerNode: Element)`
   * Description: Adds tracking indexes and click events to new list items that have been added to the page
+- `reset`
+      * Description: Resets the DOM and unregisters events
+- `resetAndInit`
+    * Description: Resets the DOM, unregisters events, and then re-initialises the library with the same configuration

 ### ES2015 Module
 ```